edbkei/dissertation/README.md

 Note: 4 nodes can be observed at http://xx.xx.xx.xx:9000, where is x..x is the IP of VM.

-### 3.2.3 Hyperledger Indy using 7 nodes (the number of nodes must follow the rule: N=3n+1, where n is 1,2,3...)
+### 3.2.3 Hyperledger Indy using 7 nodes (the number of nodes must follow the rule: N=3n+1, where n is 1,2,3...)\
 Note 1: Follow instruction to add New Nodes in https://github.com/bcgov/von-network/blob/main/docs/AddNewNode.md

-Afected files in von-network:
+Afected files in von-network:\
 ~/von-network/docker-compose.yml.
-Add new ports for new nodes.
+Add new ports for new nodes.\
 ~/von-network/scripts/start_nodes.sh.
-Assign ports to new nodes.
+Assign ports to new nodes.\
 ~/von-network/bin/von_generate_transactions.
 Assign new ports for new nodes.

 Note 2: 7 nodes can be observed at http://xx.xx.xx.xx:9000, where is x..x is the IP of VM.

 Note 3: Make sure to allow ports 8050-8059 in firewall.

+Note 4: Make sure that web (i.e. port 9000) will start only after all nodes are started. \
+        Adjust if necessary the sleep time at ~/von-network/docker-compose.yml.

 ### 3.2.4 Starting Hyperledger Aries Agents